Renfroe hits slam, Red Sox launch 6 HRs, rout Blue Jays 13-4

 BUFFALO, N.Y.
 (AP) — Hunter Renfroe hit a grand slam, Kiké Hernández drove in three runs with two homers and the Boston Red Sox snapped a two-game losing streak with a 13-4 win over the Toronto Blue Jays on Monday night.

 Rookie Jarren Duran hit his first major league homer, Dylan Santana and Rafael Devers also went yard, and J.D.
-Martinez broke out of a slump with four hits as the Red Sox improved their AL-leading road record to 29-19.
+Martinez broke out of a slump with four hits as the Red Sox opened the three-game series by improving their AL-leading road record to 29-19.

+Manager Alex Cora was pleased with how the Red Sox responded after he shook up the lineup coming off a 2-6 stretch.

+“Where we are at right now, we are not going to surprise people,” Cora said.
+“We are in first place in the American League East.
+And we have to show up every single day.
+Every single day.
+And we’ve done a great job throughout the season.
+But there was an it-factor today.”

 Red Sox starter Nick Pivetta (8-4) allowed four runs on 11 hits and two walks while recording four strikeouts in 6 2/3 innings.